FarronF/limerick-council-meetings/meetings/2024/01/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th December 2023.md

 On the proposal of Councillor Scanlan, seconded by Councillor Sheahan, it was agreed to

-allocate €2,000 to West Limerick Radio.---
+allocate €2,000 to West Limerick Radio.
+---
 6

 On the proposal of Councillor Collins, seconded by Councillor Foley, it was agreed to allocate